-The Morgan-Wixson Theatre and the Youth Education / Entertainment Series (Y.E.S.) have been working with youth actors and delighting audiences throughout the Los Angeles area for over 26 years.
-This educational program has been offering workshops in vocals, acting, dance and audition preparation.
-A highly skilled team has designed curriculum for all levels of experience from the novice to the advanced.
+The Morgan-Wixson Theatre and Youth Education / Entertainment Series (Y.E.S) have been working with youth actors and delighting audiences throughout the Los Angeles area for over 27 years.
+In addition, this educational program offers workshops in vocals, acting, dance and audition preparation.
+A highly skilled team has designed a curriculum for all levels of experience from the novice to the advanced.

 We hope you can join us!

 All workshops currently still accepting sign ups.

 Mondays, 3:45 - 5:00pm for ages 7 - 13

 Mondays, 5:00 - 6:30pm for ages 12- 16

 - For youth with little or no experience and/or training

 For youth with little or no experience and/or training.
 Students learn fundamental skills in all areas of performance: Acting, MT Dance, Voice/Auditions Skills.
 This program is structured for most students to take consecutive sessions to grow in skills and create a base of knowledge in the performing arts.

 * NO CLASSES on 9/25 (Yom Kippur) 10/30 (tech week of Youth Musical)